Coderzthereal/xmlbuilder/README.md

 # xmlbuilder: A simple way to build XML
 This library is very short.
-All it does is allow you to write XML in a very Ruby-ish way.
+All it does is allow you to write XML in a very Ruby-ish way. **The gem is not up to date right now.**

 ## Examples:
 This is a basic example: